iotaledger/iota-wiki/iota/docs/zebra-iota-edge-sdk/tutorials/track-trace-ledger-api/track-trace-ledger-api-tutorial-102.md

 As seen above, one can use the information in the header to retrieve the next page of transactions.
 Pagination is also available for transactions involving a `value` and `EPC`

-### Obtain the details of the Streams Channel used to track a Barcode Value.
+### Obtain the details of the Streams Channel used to track a Barcode Value

 This API allows you to retrieve the IOTA Streams channel that contains all read transactions of a respective Barcode value.